Create seating plans to respond to the needs of your classrooms in the Registers function of Edulink One.

 To view your seating plan and to print it, click on the View Button.

-Show Additional Data: Tick the Show Additional Data box to show the data on the printable/downloadable version of the seating plan.
+Show Additional Data: Select the data you would like to view from the Show Additional Data dropdown menu.
+This will show the data on the printable/downloadable version of the seating plan.

-Key: The key explains the meaning of the colour coded data circles, for instance, Pupil Premium (PP) students appear in purple.
+Key: The key explains the meaning of the data sets.
+The Assessment Area key outlines the data entry areas for the learners, the Behaviour and Attainment key outlines the behaviour and achievement points for each learner, and the Tags key holds the meaning of colour coded data circles, for instance, Pupil Premium (PP) students appear in purple.

 Hide Photo: Select Hide Photo if you do not want the photo of the student to be visible on a printed or downloaded version of the seating plan.
 Additionally, hiding a photo will make the learner’s full name visible.